ridaifu-English/English/GS/Original Worksheet/breaking-news/breaking-news-prompt.md

 ## Usage

 To use this prompt:
+1. **Check for duplicates first** - Read `processed-articles.json` to see which articles have already been processed
-1. **Fetch the RSS feed** at https://breakingnewsenglish.com/bne.xml to see available articles
+2. **Fetch the RSS feed** at https://breakingnewsenglish.com/bne.xml to see available articles
-2. **Select an article** from the feed
+3. **Select an unprocessed article** from the feed (not in processed-articles.json)
-3. **Access Level 0** by adding `-0` to the article URL (before `.html`)
+4. **Access Level 0** by adding `-0` to the article URL (before `.html`)
-4. **Extract the article text** using WebFetch or manual copy
+5. **Extract the article text** using WebFetch or manual copy
-5. **Create a folder** for the article in the breaking-news directory
+6. **Create a folder** for the article in the breaking-news directory
-6. **Provide the article text** and specify: "Create a worksheet based on this breaking news article using the breaking-news-prompt.md format"
+7. **Provide the article text** and specify: "Create a worksheet based on this breaking news article using the breaking-news-prompt.md format"
-7. **Save 3 files** in the article folder:
+8. **Save 3 files** in the article folder:
    - `[article-topic-name]-script.md` - Raw article text with no changes
    - `[article-topic-name]-worksheet.md` - Student worksheet
    - `[article-topic-name]-answer.md` - Answer key
+9. **Update processed-articles.json** - Add the new article entry with folder name, title, and fetched date
-8. The worksheet and answer key will follow this consistent format
+10. The worksheet and answer key will follow this consistent format